nickrigby/nickrigby.github.io/_posts/2017-02-11-deploying-magento-2-with-composer-and-envoyer.md

 We have a number of things to do here, before we can activate the release.

 #### Add `env.php` and `config.php` files
 These files live in the `app/etc` folder of Magento 2, and contain environment specific code.
-The `env.php` file includes your encryption key, backend URL and database credentials, wheras `config.php` file contains module information.
+The `env.php` file includes your encryption key, backend URL and database credentials, whereas `config.php` file contains module information.
 These files shouldn't be versioned, since they are specific to an environment, so I created a shared folder on the server, and uploaded the production files so they could be copied on deployment.

 {% highlight powershell linenos %}
 cp {% raw %}{{project}}{% endraw %}/shared/app/etc/env.php {% raw %}{{release}}{% endraw %}/app/etc/env.php